fnf-org/SignupSheet/NOTES.md

 1. `unsignup` -- Delete a user job

 This is a leaky abstraction, some of the core logic of an app has to be implemented on the server side.

+### File Storage

+If this is to be hosted in a cloud native way a cloud storage plugin is required.